OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:2

-To know wisdom and instruction,
+To gain wisdom and instruction, to discern words of understanding;
-To discern the sayings of understanding,

 ## Proverbs 1:3

-To receive instruction in wise behaviour,
+To receive instruction in wise conduct, in righteousness, justice, and fairness;
-Righteousness, justice, and integrity;

 ## Proverbs 1:4

-To give prudence to the naive,
-To the youth knowledge and discretion.
+To impart prudence to the simple, knowledge and discretion to the young;

 ## Proverbs 1:5

-A wise person will hear and increase in learning,
-And a person of understanding will acquire wise counsel,
+Let the wise hear and increase their learning, and let those of understanding acquire guidance,

 ## Proverbs 1:6

-To understand a proverb and a saying,
-The words of the wise and their riddles.
+To comprehend proverbs and parables, the sayings and enigmas of the wise.

 ## Proverbs 1:7

-The fear of the Lord is the beginning of knowledge;
-Fools despise wisdom and instruction.
+The fear of the Lord is the beginning of knowledge; fools despise wisdom and instruction.

----

 ## Proverbs 1:8

-Listen, my son, to your father's instruction,
-And do not forsake your mother's teaching;
+Listen, my son, to your father’s instruction, and do not forsake your mother’s teaching;

 ## Proverbs 1:9

-For they are a graceful garland for your head
-And necklaces for your neck.
+For they are a graceful garland for your head and pendants for your neck.

 ---

 ## Proverbs 1:10

-My son, if sinners entice you,
+My son, if sinners entice you, do not consent.
-Do not consent.

 ## Proverbs 1:11

-If they say,
-“Come with us,
+If they say, “Come with us,

-> Let us lie in wait for blood,
+> let us lie in wait for blood,
-> Let us ambush the innocent without cause;
+> let us ambush the innocent without reason;

 ## Proverbs 1:12

-Let us swallow them alive like Sheol,
+Let us swallow them alive like the grave,

-> Whole, like those who go down to the pit;
+> and whole, like those who go down to the pit;

 ## Proverbs 1:13

-We will find all kinds of valuable possessions,
+We shall find all kinds of precious goods,

-> We will fill our houses with plunder;
+> we shall fill our houses with plunder;

 ## Proverbs 1:14

-Throw in your lot with us;
+Throw in your lot with us,

-> We will all have one money bag,”
+> we shall all share one purse”—

 ## Proverbs 1:15

-My son, do not walk on the path with them,
-Keep your feet from their way.
+My son, do not walk in their way, keep your foot from their path,

 ## Proverbs 1:16

 For their feet run to evil,
-And they are quick to shed blood.
+and they are quick to shed blood.

 ## Proverbs 1:17

-Indeed, it is useless to spread the baited net
+How futile it is to spread a net in full view of all the birds!
-In the sight of any bird;

 ## Proverbs 1:18

-But they lie in wait for their own blood,
-They ambush their own lives.
+But these men lie in wait for their own blood; they set an ambush for their own lives.

 ## Proverbs 1:19

-Such are the ways of everyone who makes unjust gain;
-It takes away the life of those who possess it.
+Such are the ways of everyone who is greedy for unjust gain; it takes away the life of its possessors.

 ---

 ## Proverbs 1:20

-Wisdom shouts in the street,
-She raises her voice in the public square;
+Wisdom calls aloud in the street, she raises her voice in the public squares;

 ## Proverbs 1:21

-At the head of the noisy streets she cries out,
-At the entrance of the gates in the city she declares her sayings:
+At the head of the bustling streets she cries out, at the entrance of the city gates she makes her speech:

 ## Proverbs 1:22

-“How long, you naive ones, will you love simplistic thinking?
+“How long, you simple ones, will you love your simple ways?

-> And how long will scoffers delight in their scoffing,
+> How long will scoffers delight in scoffing
-> And fools hate knowledge?
+> and fools hate knowledge?

 ## Proverbs 1:23

-Turn to my reproof,
+Repent at my rebuke!

-> Behold, I will pour out my spirit on you;
+> Then I will pour out my spirit upon you,
 > I will make my words known to you.

 ## Proverbs 1:24

-Because I called and you refused,
-I stretched out my hand and no one paid attention;
+Because I have called and you refused, I have stretched out my hand and no one heeded;

 ## Proverbs 1:25

-And you neglected all my advice,
+Since you ignored all my advice and would not accept my rebuke,
-And did not want my rebuke;

 ## Proverbs 1:26

-I also will laugh at your disaster;
+I will also laugh at your calamity;
 I will mock when your dread comes,

 ---

 ## Proverbs 1:27

-When your dread comes like a storm,
-And your disaster comes like a whirlwind,
-When distress and anguish come upon you.
+When your dread comes like a storm and your calamity like a whirlwind, when distress and anguish come upon you.

 ## Proverbs 1:28

-Then they will call on me, but I will not answer;
-They will seek me diligently but will not find me,
+Then they will call upon me, but I will not answer; they will seek me diligently but will not find me,

 ## Proverbs 1:29

-Because they hated knowledge,
-And did not choose the fear of the Lord.
+Because they hated knowledge and did not choose the fear of the Lord.

 ## Proverbs 1:30

-They would not accept my advice,
-They disdainfully rejected all my rebuke.
+They would not accept my advice and spurned all my rebuke.

 ## Proverbs 1:31

-So they shall eat of the fruit of their own way,
-And be filled with their own schemes.
+Therefore they shall eat the fruit of their ways and be filled with the fruit of their schemes.

 ## Proverbs 1:32

-For the turning away of the naive will kill them,
-And the complacency of fools will destroy them.
+For the waywardness of the simple will kill them, and the complacency of fools will destroy them;

 ## Proverbs 1:33

-But whoever listens to me will live securely,
-And will be at ease from the dread of evil.
+But whoever listens to me will dwell securely and will be at ease, without fear of harm.”